Rivukis/Spry/README.md

 ### Example Spying an object by subclassing

-Can also use inheritance with the subclass overriding all functions and replacing implementation with `recordCall()`.
-However, this is problematic as it could lead to forgotten functions.
+Can also use inheritance where the subclass overrides all functions (the ones that should be spied) and calling `recordCall()`.
+However, this can problematic as it could lead to forgotten functions being overridden.

 ```swift